Strong law of large numbers for a branching random walk among Bernoulli traps: Proof of the lower bound

 We continue by defining two families of events similar to the family $(D_n)_{n>1}$ defined in \eqref{eqdn}.
 Firstly, by Proposition~\ref{prop1}, keeping the notation and setting $c=1/2=\varepsilon$ therein, there exists $R_c>0$ such that

 for all $n>R_c$, where $Y_n(R_c)$ denotes the number of particles at time $n$ of a standard BRW whose ancestral lines up to time $n$ do not exit $B(0,R_c)$.
-Since $\{Y_k(R_c)=0\}$ is an increasing family of events in $k$ (in the sense of containment), it follows from \eqref{part4eq00} that
+Since $\{Y_k(R_c)=0\}$ is an increasing family of events in $k$, it follows from \eqref{part4eq00} that

 for all $k\geq 1$.
 For $n\geq 2$, set

 Now let $\varepsilon>0$, and for $k\in\mathbb{N}_{\geq 2}$, define the events

 and